As the pace of business continues to accelerate, more and more organizations are turning to Agile to keep up.

-Scrum is an iterative project management framework for implementing the agile methodology.
-The Scrum framework focuses on continuous improvement and learning to facilitate an agile mindset and allow teams to work together to develop projects.
+Scrum is an iterative framework for implementing Agile.
+The Scrum framework applies empiricism, lean thinking, and continuous improvement so that teams can work together effectively to deliver value.

-With only a few sets of rules, the Scrum framework provides a flexible guideline for teams to follow and adapt to their specific projects and development environments.
+Guided by values and a few rules, Scrum provides a flexible framework for teams to follow and adapt to their specific projects and development environments.
 This flexibility makes it an appealing structure across teams and organizations.

-- 3 agile Scrum team roles: product owner, Scrum Master, and development team
+- Three Agile Scrum team accountabilities: product owner, Scrum master, and the developers